 The Cloud Nine Lounge can be used by passengers flying Ethiopian Airlines’ Business Class who don’t have Star Alliance Gold or ShebaMiles status.
 In fact, it’s called Cloud Nine Lounge 2 because this is the lounge in Terminal 2 and there’s another Cloud Nine Lounge located in Terminal 1.

 Since I don’t have status anymore with Star Alliance, I spent my layover in the Cloud Nine 2 Lounge.
 The lounge is quite large and features several separate seating areas with tons of comfortable loungers in addition to a corner with a few dining tables.
-It’s a pretty ugly lounge with birght colours and not the best food offering.
-The room’s walls and the seats are all red, reflecting one of Ethiopian’s 3 signature colours (the other two are green and yellow).
-At the end of the colourful and busy lounge is a quiet room where cell phone conversations are not allowed and where you can relax in a few seats with built-in massage functions.
+It’s a pretty ugly lounge with bright colors and not the best food offering.
+The room’s walls and the seats are all red, reflecting one of Ethiopian’s 3 signature colors (the other two are green and yellow).
+At the end of the colorful and busy lounge is a quiet room where cell phone conversations are not allowed and where you can relax in a few seats with built-in massage functions.

 The Cloud Nine 2 Lounge features a fairly large bar area as well as a buffet station, which offers a variety of refreshments, cold and hot snacks, including Ethiopian dishes and international dishes from the East and West.
 There’s also a traditional Ethiopian coffee station, which is the highlight of the lounge experience since Ethiopian coffee is terrific.

 The lounge provides complimentary and fast WiFi, which is great since Ethiopian Airlines does not offer internet on its aircraft, so it’s the only place to check your emails while on route.
 You do not need to worry when to board your flights as Ethiopian Airlines staff members walk around the lounge and personally come to announce the departure time for each flight.